colav/KayPacha/README.md

 Package extract the data from SQL databases from Oracle Databases from Scienti or Colav parners Models are defined here, filters etc..

+# Dependecies needed before installation
+Before installing the package, you need to install Graphviz

+## Ubuntu and Debian
+`sudo apt-get install graphviz graphviz-dev`

+If you need more information about the installation, visit: https://pygraphviz.github.io/documentation/stable/install.html

 # Installation

 ## Package